sidorares/node-mysql2/README.md

 }
 ```

-MySQL2 exposes a .promise() function on Connections, to "upgrade" an existing non-promise connection to use promise
+MySQL2 exposes a .promise() function on Connections, to "upgrade" an existing non-promise connection to use promise.
 ```js
 // get the client
 const mysql = require('mysql2');